dongyongzhou/document/skill/professional/git.md

 ###3.3 Ignoring Files

+To ignore the file to be added or statused.

 create a file listing patterns to match them named .gitignore.

+- Globle Git: ~/.gitignore
+- Local Git: .gitignore
+- Git exclude: .git/info/exclude

 ###3.4 Viewing Your Staged and Unstaged Changes